Pomegranate: benefits, dosage, contraindications

 Wrinkles ✪✪✪✪✪

-Thanks to its richness in polyphenols and its anti-inflammatory and antioxidant properties, pomegranate extracts and juice are considered anti-aging allies.
-Preliminary studies indicate that pomegranate might have anti-aging effects on the skin by inhibiting enzymes that destroy collagen and stimulating the production of new collagen while protecting against damage caused by UV rays.
-Additionally, pomegranate seed oil promotes the growth of surface skin cells.
+Thanks to its high polyphenol content and its anti-inflammatory and antioxidant properties, pomegranate extracts and juices are considered anti-aging allies.
+Preliminary studies show that pomegranate may have anti-aging effects on the skin by inhibiting the enzymes that break down collagen and by stimulating the production of new collagen while protecting against damage caused by UV rays.
+In addition, pomegranate seed oil promotes the growth of surface skin cells.

 Posologie